Health notifications

 Choose From scratch, specify a name for the app and the Slack workspace that hosts the Slack channels you want to send notifications to.

 Configure the app icon and description.
-You can use whatever name, description and icon you would like, but it makes sense for them to refer to SquaredUp Cloud so that users can clearly see where the notifications are originating from.
+You can use whatever name, description and icon you would like, but it makes sense for them to refer to SquaredUp so that users can clearly see where the notifications are originating from.

 Go to Incoming Webhooks and enable the Activate Incoming Webhooks option.